Trump vows to press ahead on border wall 'one way or the other'

 Trump took heat from the right for even agreeing to the stopgap bill, but is now reiterating his demand for a border wall.

-Last week, Trump unveiled somewhat of a new slogan for the border wall, “BUILD A WALL & CRIME WILL FALL!”, which would seemingly replace the old, “BUILD THAT WALL” slogan that so many Trump supporters chanted at rallies across the country since he announced his intention to run for president in 2015.
+Last week, Trump unveiled somewhat of a new slogan for the border wall, “BUILD A WALL & CRIME WILL FALL!,” which would seemingly replace the old, “BUILD THAT WALL” slogan that so many Trump supporters chanted at rallies across the country since he announced his intention to run for president in 2015.